ML-Course-2025/session4/material/homework.md

         *   Key user interactions and workflows.
         *   Input requirements and expected outputs.
         *   Descriptions of the user interface (UI) elements needed (e.g., dropdowns, text boxes, buttons, output areas).
-        *   (Optional but recommended) Simple user stories (e.g., "As a user, I want to select X so that I can achieve Y").
     *   This specification should be clear enough for someone outside your group to understand what Phase 1 aims to achieve.

 2.  **Outline General Specifications for Phases 2 and 3:**
     *   Briefly describe the high-level goals and anticipated features for the *subsequent phases* of your project.
-    *   Consider potential advancements, new functionalities, or integration of more complex backend logic (e.g., actual ML models, APIs) that are *out of scope* for Phase 1.
-    *   This provides a roadmap for future development.

 3.  **Develop an Interactive Gradio Prototype for Phase 1:**
     *   Create a functional Gradio application (`gr.Blocks` recommended) that implements the user interface defined in your Phase 1 specifications.